atal98/assignment/README.md

   python -m venv {your_env_name}
 ```

-create a db in postgresql
+create a db in postgresql and add that creds in django setting.py file

 ```bash
   DATABASES = {